ibexa/documentation-user/docs/personalization/integrating_results.md

+---
+description: You can display recommendation results in your Pages by using the Personalized block.
+---

 # Integrate scenario results [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 When the Personalization service is [enabled](enabling_personalization.md) and properly